 allowing them to recover from the trauma over time without re-traumatizing

-oneself with the guilt and shame associated with limitations.
-As the symptoms
+themselves with the guilt and shame associated with limitations.

-of emotional trauma are often similar to or related to depression or anxiety,
+As the symptoms of emotional trauma are often similar to or related to

 If you have suffered a psychological injury as a result of a traumatic

 physical injury or event that was caused by the reckless and careless

 actions of another person, you can likely obtain compensation for the

 expenses and impacts of your injury through a personal injury lawsuit.

 The personal injury claims process allows an individual to recover both